ilya-kavalenka/RECSEN/README.md

 ## RECSEN Language<a name="language"/>

 The RECSEN language is designed to serve as a protocol definition.
 The protocol workflow essentially consists of data flow (what) and control flow (when).
-It is useful to introduce language [features](https://github.com/ilya-kavalenka/RECSEN/tree/master/Language/Features) via an evolution of a sample communication protocol from its basic form to a real-life version.
+It is useful to introduce language [features](https://github.com/ilya-kavalenka/RECSEN/tree/master/Language/Features) through an evolution of a sample communication protocol from its basic form to a real-life version.
 The sample protocol is used by market data subscribers to receive updates from a market data publisher.

 ### Sample Protocol 1